 - A Notarized Statement from the Previous Owner (if applicable)

 - The Boat Bill of Sale (if the boat is being purchased from a state that does not title or register boats)

 It is always recommended to take copies of all relevant documents during this process, as nothing you provide will be returned to you.

-Fees will vary, depending on the type of boat you are registering, the year it was manufactured, and other factors.
-For example, the fee for one full year in your first year is $1.00 for the first $150.00 of the boat’s value and $1.00 for each $100.00 above $150.00.
+Fees will vary depending on the type of boat you are registering, the year it was manufactured, and other factors.
+For example, the price for one full year in your first year is $1.00 for the first $150.00 of the boat’s value and $1.00 for each $100.00 above $150.00.
 After you reach year 11, you will pay 90% of the Registration Fee you paid for the previous year, which will continue throughout the boat’s life.

 Exemptions (If Applicable)